Paillat-dev/Botator/README.md

 You can now enable your bot by doing **/enable**.

 You can always disable the bot by doing **/disable** and delete your api key from our server by doing **/delete**.
+# Docker
+You can run this bot with docker.
+First clone this repository.
+Now add your secret avlues, like the discord token in a file called .env.
+Finally, run the following:

+`docker compose up -d`

 # Commands reference